 The Platinum Card from American Express is designed for large purchases, making it an ideal card for buying a car.
 There is no predefined spending capacity because, except for certain charges, most balances must be paid in full at the end of every month.

-What makes the Platinum Card especially ideal for car buying is American Express’ vehicle-purchasing program mentioned earlier, which allows cardmembers to find the best car and charge at least $2,000 toward it on an American Express card.
+What makes the Amex Platinum especially ideal for car buying is American Express’ vehicle-purchasing program mentioned earlier, which allows cardmembers to find the best car and charge at least $2,000 toward it on an American Express card.
 You might even be able to charge the full amount.

 This card earns 5X points per dollar spent on eligible airfare (on up to $500,000 per calendar year, after that 1X) and eligible hotel purchases, and 1X points per dollar on all other eligible purchases.
 So you'll earn 1X points per dollar on your car purchase on top of the welcome bonus.